PranavNagrecha/Salesforce-RAG/rag/development/asynchronous-apex-patterns.md

 - Testing and debugging

 **Tradeoff**: Scheduled provides automation but less control.
 Manual execution provides control but requires manual intervention.

+## Edge Cases and Limitations

+### Batch Apex Job Failures

+**Scenario**: Batch Apex jobs may fail due to governor limits, data issues, or system errors.

+**Consideration**:
+- Implement error handling in `execute()` and `finish()` methods
+- Use Database methods with `allOrNone=false` for partial success
+- Log failures for troubleshooting and retry
+- Monitor job status and implement retry mechanisms

+### Queueable Chaining Limits

+**Scenario**: Queueable jobs can be chained, but there are limits on chain depth.

+**Consideration**:
+- Maximum chain depth is 2 (Queueable → Queueable → Queueable)
+- Plan chain depth carefully to avoid hitting limits
+- Consider using Platform Events for deeper chains
+- Monitor chain depth and adjust as needed

+### Scheduled Job Conflicts

+**Scenario**: Multiple scheduled jobs may conflict or overlap.

+**Consideration**:
+- Use `System.abortJob()` to prevent overlapping executions
+- Implement job status checking before scheduling
+- Use Custom Metadata to configure job schedules
+- Monitor job execution and handle conflicts

+### Large Data Volume Processing

+**Scenario**: Processing millions of records in Batch Apex may take hours or days.

+**Consideration**:
+- Break large operations into smaller batches if possible
+- Monitor batch progress and implement checkpoints
+- Consider using Bulk API for very large operations
+- Plan for long-running jobs and user expectations

+### Limitations

+- **Batch size**: Batch Apex processes 200 records per batch; cannot be changed
+- **Queueable depth**: Maximum chain depth of 2 for Queueable jobs
+- **Scheduled frequency**: Minimum scheduling interval is 1 hour
+- **Job limits**: Limited concurrent jobs (5 Batch, 50 Queueable, 100 Scheduled)
+- **Transaction limits**: Each async job has its own governor limits

 ## Q&A